ManasAarohi1/Manas-s-Egg-Detector/README.md

-Follow the tutorial below: https://youtu.be/ksCZAtqD99E
+Follow the tutorial here: https://youtu.be/LtcvLm9Ys6s?si=xcUa68zpPjWqeVLa

 The paths only work with VIP, Please do not report issues with pathing without VIP.